geoserver/geoserver/doc/en/user/source/filter/index.rst

 Filters can be used in several contexts in GeoServer:

 - in WMS requests, to select which features should be displayed on a map
-- in WFS requests , to specify the features to be returned
+- in WFS requests, to specify the features to be returned
 - in SLD documents, to apply different symbolization to features on a thematic map.

 .. toctree::